DEFRA/ffc-grants-eligibility-checker/test/performance/README.md

 # Performance Tests
 This directory contains the JMeter performance test for the FFC Grant Eligibility Checker.
 The test is designed to run over a 30 second period in the Jenkins pipeline to catch any regression in performance that is introduced.
 The test will fail the Jenkins stage if:

-- The rolling average response time exceeds 500 milliseconds.
+- The rolling average response time exceeds 1 second.
 - Any individual response time exceeds 5 seconds.
 - Any individual request returns a non-200 response status.